-This article is written as part of a DollarsAndSense.sg collaboration with For Tomorrow.
+This article was first published on 18 April 2018 and written as part of a DollarsAndSense.sg collaboration with For Tomorrow.
 For Tomorrow is brought to you by Temasek, in partnership with MoneySmart and DollarsAndSense.
 All views expressed in the article are the independent opinion of DollarsAndSense.sg.

 Yet, the same people have no qualms about spending $100 or more on a single meal at a restaurant, even though they could use the same amount to begin their investing journey.